 1 Leonardo da Vinci

-Leonardo di ser Piero da Vinci (April 15, 1452 - May 2, 1519) more commonly Leonardo da Vinci or simply Leonardo, was an Italian polymath whose areas of interest included invention, painting, sculpting, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history, poetry, and cartography.
-Greatest genius of all time.
+Leonardo di ser Piero da Vinci (April 15, 1452 - May 2, 1519) more commonly Leonardo da Vinci or simply Leonardo, was an Italian polymath whose areas of interest included invention, painting, sculpting, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy,... read more Greatest genius of all time.
 The one and only universal genius.

 2 Albert Einstein

 Albert Einstein (14 March 1879 – 18 April 1955) was a German-born theoretical physicist, widely acknowledged to be one of the greatest and most influential physicists of all time.
-Einstein is best known for developing the theory of relativity, but he also made important contributions to the development of the theory of quantum mechanics.
-Relativity and quantum mechanics are together the two pillars... read more "If you want to live a happy life, tie it to a goal, not to people or objects." his quote suits best on him
+Einstein is best known for developing the theory of relativity, but he also made important contributions to the development... read more "If you want to live a happy life, tie it to a goal, not to people or objects."
+His quote suits him best.

-He revolutionised the understanding of our ubiverse with his Special ( 1905 ) and General ( 1915 ) Theories of Relativity!
+He revolutionized the understanding of our universe with his Special (1905) and General (1915) Theories of Relativity.

 3 Aristotle

 Aristotle was a Greek philosopher and scientist born in the city of Stagira, Chalkidice, on the northern periphery of Classical Greece.
-The great Greek Philosopher, Physicist and Polymath who was the first to give an scientific explanation to the universe!
+The great Greek philosopher, physicist, and polymath who was the first to give a scientific explanation of the universe.

 4 Isaac Newton